 How to Become a Notary in the State of Michigan

-To become a Michigan notary, a notary applicant must:
+To become a Michigan notary, you must:

-8. Not currently be serving a term of imprisonment in any state, county, or federal correctional facility or in the past ten years for a felony or misdemeanor offense in any state.
+- Not have served in the past ten years, or currently be serving, a term of imprisonment in any state, county, or federal correctional facility for a felony or misdemeanor offense committed in any state.

-5. Visiting your county clerk's office to pay the $10.00 filing fee and file your $10,000 surety bond.
+- Visit your county clerk's office to pay the $10 to $20 filing fee, take your oath of office, and file your $10,000 surety bond.

 How can I start the Michigan notary application process to become a Michigan notary?